 Whatever you choose, just make sure the blades aren’t being bashed about, and always store your knives dry.
 Drying your knives straight after washing will prevent tarnishing of any sort, and if you have a wooden knife block, it will stop mould growing on the inside.

 Sharpening knives is a fun, empowering and useful skill to learn, and we encourage you to give it a try.
 However, if you’d rather leave it to the professionals - or perhaps your knife has suffered a particularly nasty chip - you can drop your knife off with a sharpening service.
 Simply look up local knife sharpening services in your area.

 We hope this guide has helped you feel more confident with maintaining a knife.
-Regardless of whether you’ve got a cheap kitchen knife or a stunning TOG blade, a little care will go a long way in keeping it performing at its best and lasting longer.
+Regardless of whether you’ve got a budget kitchen knife or a high-end blade, a little care will go a long way in keeping it performing at its best and lasting longer.